canonical/rebac-admin/HACKING.md

 from GitHub, or to develop locally you can use `yarn link`.

 ### Install from repo

+If you're setting up ReBAC Admin in a new project follow the main [install instructions](/README.md#install).

 To install from a GitHub repo make sure you [have private repository access](#testing-private-repository-access).
 Now you can add the package with: